Undescended TesticleSkip to the navigation

 As a baby boy grows inside his mother, he develops testicles.
 Early in his development, his testicles are in his belly.
 Normally, before he is born, his testicles move down into his scrotum, the sac that hangs below the penis.
 When one testicle does not move into the scrotum as it should, the baby has an undescended testicle.
 In rare cases, both testicles are undescended.

-About 5 out of 100 baby boys are born with an undescended testicle.1 It is most common in babies who were born before their due date or who were very small at birth.
+It is most common in baby boys who were born before their due date or who were very small at birth.

 Doctors don't really know what causes an undescended testicle.
 This common condition runs in some families (can be inherited).